Skip to main content

 useEffect(() => (numberRef.current = props.number), [props.number])

-// This time useEffect is with an empty dependency array, and it references the ref.
+// This time the `useEffect` hook has an empty dependency array, and it references the ref.

 useEffect(() => {